Blake's 7: Overview

 The composition of the titular "seven" changes throughout the series.
-The initial group—Blake, Vila, Gan, Jenna, Avon and Cally—included Zen as the seventh member.
+The initial group—Blake, Vila, Gan, Jenna, Avon, and Cally—included Zen as the seventh member.
 At the end of the first series, they capture a supercomputer named Orac.
-Gan is killed during the second series, after which Blake and Jenna disappear and are replaced by new characters Dayna and Tarrant.
+Gan is killed during the second series, and the five remaining humans and two computers make up the defacto seven.
+After the end of the second series, Blake and Jenna disappear and are replaced by new characters Dayna and Tarrant.
 At the start of the fourth series, Cally dies and is replaced by Soolin.
-After the destruction of Liberator, the computer Zen is replaced by a new computer, Slave, on board their new commandeered ship Scorpio.
+After the destruction of Liberator, the computer Zen is replaced by a new computer, Slave, on board the group's new commandeered ship Scorpio.

 While Blake is an idealistic freedom fighter, his associates are petty crooks, smugglers and killers.
 Avon is a technological genius who, while apparently motivated by self-preservation and wealth, consistently acts to help others.
-When Blake is separated from his crew, Avon becomes commander.
+By the third series, after Blake has gone missing, Avon becomes the leader.
 At first, Avon believes the Federation has been destroyed; he becomes tired of killing, and seeks rest.
 However, by the middle of the third series, Avon realises that the Federation is expanding again, faster than originally realised, and he resumes the fight.

-The BBC had planned to conclude Blake's 7 at the end of its third series, but a further series was commissioned unexpectedly.
+The BBC had originally planned to conclude Blake's 7 at the end of its third series, but a further series was commissioned unexpectedly following the broadcast of its final episode.

-Some changes to the programme's format were necessary, such as the introduction of a new spacecraft, Scorpio, and new characters, Soolin and Slave.
+As a result, some changes to the programme's format were inevitable, both in front of and behind the camera.
+These included the appointment of a new producer and the introduction of a new spacecraft, Scorpio, and new characters, Soolin and Slave.

-Blake's 7 was watched by approximately 10 million people in the UK and was broadcast in 25 other countries.
+Blake's 7 was watched by an average of 9 million viewers in the UK, and was broadcast in 25 other countries.